-B2 Enrollment by Racial/Ethnic Category.
+B2.
+Enrollment by Racial/Ethnic Category

-Provide numbers of undergraduate students for each of the following categories as of the institution's official fall reporting date or as of October 19, 2022.
+Provide numbers of undergraduate students for each of the following categories as of the institution's official fall reporting date or as of October 15, 2023.

-- Include international students only in the category "Nonresidents." - · Complete the "Total Undergraduates" column only if you cannot provide data for the first two columns. - Report as your institution reports to IPEDS: persons who are Hispanic should be reported only on the Hispanic line, not under any race, and persons who are non-Hispanic multi-racial should be reported only under "Two or more races." - New guidance from IPEDS for reporting aggregate data:

-Racial/ethnic designations are requested only for United States citizens, residents, and other eligible non-citizens.
-Eligible non-citizens include all students who completed high school or a GED equivalency within the United States (including DACA and undocumented students) and who were not on an F-1 non-immigrant student visa at the time of high school graduation.

-More information about other eligible (for financial aid purposes) non-citizens is available at https://studentaid.gov/understandaid/eligibility/requirements/non-us-citizens.

-Nonresident - A person who is not a citizen or national of the United States and who is in this country on a student visa or temporary basis and does not have the right to remain indefinitely.
+- 1. Include international students only in the category "Nonresidents." - 2.
+Complete the "Total Undergraduates" column only if you cannot provide data for the first two columns. - 3.
+Report as your institution reports to IPEDS: persons who are Hispanic should be reported only on the Hispanic line, not under any race, and persons who are non-Hispanic multi-racial should be reported only under "Two or more races." - 4.
+New guidance from IPEDS for reporting aggregate data: "Racial/ethnic designations are requested only for United States citizens, residents, and other eligible non-citizens.
+Eligible non-citizens include all students who completed high school or a GED equivalency within the United States (including DACA and undocumented students) and who were not on an F-1 non-immigrant student visa at the time of high school graduation." - 5.
+More information about other eligible (for financial aid purposes) non-citizens is available at https://studentaid.gov/understandaid/eligibility/requirements/non-us-citizens. - 6.
+Nonresident A person who is not a citizen or national of the United States and who is in this country on a student visa or temporary basis and does not have the right to remain indefinitely.
 Do not include DACA, undocumented, or other eligible noncitizens in this category.

-NOTE - Nonresidents are to be reported separately, in the boxes provided, rather than included in any of the seven racial/ethnic categories or in race/ethnicity unknown.
+Nonresidents are to be reported separately, in the boxes provided, rather than included in any of the seven racial/ethnic categories or in race/ethnicity unknown.

-Degree-Seeking First-Time First Year Degree-Seeking Undergraduates (include first-time first-year) Total Undergraduates (both degree & non-degree- seeking)

-Nonresidents 16 34

-Hispanic/Latino 25 106

-Black or African American, non-Hispanic 33 98
+seeking, , First-year Underg (include firs -seeking raduates st-time, first- ear) Total Under (both degree- non-degree seeking and International (nonresidents) 233 975 Hispanic/Latino 329 1,361 Black or African American, non-Hispanic 258 1,099

-White, non-Hispanic 349 1,537
+White, non-Hispanic 2,694 12,290

-American Indian or Alaska Native, non-Hispanic 2
+American Indian or Alaska Native, non- Hispanic 2 4

-Asian, non-Hispanic 25 59
+Asian, non-Hispanic 702 3,006

-Native Hawaiian or other Pacific Islander, non-Hispa Two or more races, non-Hispanic 14 1 47
+Native Hawaiian or other Pacific Islander, non-Hispanic 2 3

+Two or more races, non-Hispanic 220 955

-Race and/or ethnicity unknown 56 155
+Race and/or ethnicity unknown 109 365

-TOTAL 518 2,039 0
+Total 4,549 20,058 0.0